mjopenglsdl/small3d-tutorial/README.md

 	SceneObject<WavefrontLoader> ball("ball", "resources/ball.obj");

-Let's say it's yellow:

-	ball.colour = glm::vec4(1.0f, 1.0f, 0.0f, 1.0f);

 small3d uses vectors a lot as parameters for convenience.
-In this case, the vector symbolises an rgb colour, together with the alpha channel (last component).

-On the other hand, when positioning the ball, the components are in order, x (-left, +right), y(+up, -down), and z(-away from the camera, +towards the camera):
+When positioning the ball, the components are in order, x (-left, +right), y(+up, -down), and z(-away from the camera, +towards the camera):

 	ball.offset = glm::vec3(0.0f, -1.0f, -8.0f);